Cuprate/monero-book/src/pruning.md

 # Pruning

-Monero pruning works by having 8 possible pruning seed, the seed chosen will decide what part of the blockchains signing data your node will keep.
+Monero pruning works by having 8 possible pruning seeds, the seed chosen will decide what part of the blockchains signing data your node will keep.
 Each pruned peer generates their pruning seed randomly.

 ## Stripes